 U.S.S.
-Enterprise-C - This ship can report to any location, in either quadrant, or to a time location.
+Enterprise-C - This ship can report to any location, in any quadrant, or to a time location.
 It may report to a facility, but cannot avoid being damaged.
-If your opponent is using a Battle Bridge side deck, he applies default damage (two damage markers) when you report the ship.
+If your opponent is using a Battle Bridge side deck, they apply default damage (two damage markers) when you report the ship.